How to Spot Content Theft on Social Media and Elsewhere

 10. Spelling errors in the description and use of simplistic language

-11. No context, seemingly random posts that have no real connection to each other on the blog
+11. No context, seemingly random posts that have no real connection to each other on the same account and/or site

 When you spot content which shows these signs of being stolen just don’t share it or vote it up.